Shakiran-Nannyombi/AutoChain-Nexus/README.md

 ## Vendor Onboarding & Approval Flow

 The vendor registration and approval process is designed to ensure only qualified vendors gain access to the system.
-And here's how it works:
+Here's how it works:

 1. **Registration**
    - Vendor completes the registration form, uploads required documents, and selects a manufacturer (from approved manufacturers) whose facility they wish to visit.